FinnbarrAmbrose/UK-Home-Price-Predictor/README.md

 CORS is disabled via --server.enableCORS false

-note: Python version is pinned to 3.12 via the `.python-version` file.
+note: Python version is pinned to 3.12 via the `.python-version` file (used by [pyenv](https://github.com/pyenv/pyenv) or compatible tools).

 ## Data Ingestion & Cleaning